duydd25031999/TC_note/React/React_Questions.md

 **Q:** What are the three core principles of Redux and how do they improve application architecture?

 State Immutability:
-• Redux expects state to be read-only; changes are made by returning a new state object.
+- Redux expects state to be read-only; changes are made by returning a new state object.
-• Immutability ensures that previous states remain unmodified, allowing reliable state snapshots and time travel debugging.
+- Immutability ensures that previous states remain unmodified, allowing reliable state snapshots and time travel debugging.

 Pure Functions in Reducers:
-• Reducers must be pure functions that depend only on their input (current state and action) and produce new state without side effects.
+- Reducers must be pure functions that depend only on their input (current state and action) and produce new state without side effects.
-• This guarantees that state transitions are predictable and testable.
+- This guarantees that state transitions are predictable and testable.

 Overall Impact:
-• These principles lead to consistent application behavior, simplify debugging, and enable performance optimizations such as shallow comparison for update detection.
+- These principles lead to consistent application behavior, simplify debugging, and enable performance optimizations such as shallow comparison for update detection.

+---

+3 core principles of Redux: 3 quy tắc cốt lõi của Redux
+1. State Immutability: state bất định
+  - State is read-only: State chỉ có thể đọc
+  - Changes = returning a new state object: Thay đổi là tạo ra state object mới
+  - Immutability allows snapshots and debugging: Sự bất định giúp so sánh và debug
+2. Pure Functions: Hàm thuần túy
+  - Reducers produce new state without side effects: Tạo state mới mà không có side effect
+  - State transitions are predictable and testable: Dễ đoán và dễ test thay đổi của state
+3. Overall Impact: Ảnh hưởng chung
+  - simplify debugging: debug đơn giản
+  - shallow comparison for update detection: So sánh nổi để phát hiện thay đổi

 ---